-4.4 Agent Pool
+D. Agent Pool

 When a task agent arrives at a sub-network, if it knows the topology of the sub-network, it travels over the sub-network according to its own itinerary.
 Otherwise it migrates itself to an agent pool of the sub-network to find a suitable navigator agent.
 Each agent pool is a stationary container of several navigator agents and is responsible for managing one or more sub-networks.
 It maintains inside itself a repository of idle navigators standing by for a chance to navigate.
+It can save such idle navigators with their states on its secondary storage by using Java's serialization mechanism.
 When it receives a request from a visiting task agent via the setNodes method, it detects one of the most suitable navigator agents from the repository.
 The selection mechanism of the current implementation compares the reachable nodes of all the navigators stored in the pool and the list of the nodes that the task agent must visit.
 That is, each agent pool selects a navigator agent whose reachable nodes include the nodes that the task agent must visit.
 If more than one navigator agent that satisfies the conditions, the pool selects the navigator with the fewest reachable nodes.
+Since mobile agents in MobileSpaces can duplicate themselves, the selected navigator agent can create its own copy on the agent pool before leaving the pool to handle a new task agent visited while the agent travels among nodes.
 This framework provides Java-based abstract classes that allow us to easily define advanced agents by extending the classes.